 Conducting clinical trials is a lengthy, time-consuming and expensive process.
 Before obtaining regulatory approvals for the commercial sale of any products, we must demonstrate through clinical trials the safety and effectiveness of our products.
 We have incurred, and we will continue to incur, substantial expense for, and devote a significant amount of time to, product development, pilot trial testing, clinical trials and regulated, compliant manufacturing processes.
-During the year ended December 31, 2016 research and development expense totaled \$1,188,868.
-The estimated research and development expense for the year ending December 31, 2017 is \$950,000.
+Research and development expenses for the nine months ended September 30, 2017 totaled \$952,724, which was a 2% increase as compared to \$932,858 for the nine months ended September 30, 2016.
+The estimated research and development expense for the year ending December 31, 2017 is \$1,250,000.